andresyebra/ruby_macros/README.md

 1. Go to RubyMine -> Preferences -> Keymap -> Macros.
 2. Right-Click -> Add Keyboard Shortcut.
-3. Type the shoutcut that you want to use.
+3. Type the shortcut that you want to use.
 4. Click to Apply and OK.
    ![add shourtcut](img/add_shourtcut.png)

 ### Configuration directory
-In order import or export macros to your RubyMine settings configuration:
+In order to import or export macros to your RubyMine settings configuration:

 #### MacOS